NADCAP Certified Aerospace Castings

 Once cool, the shell material is removed from the metal.
 This is typically done using a hammer or high-pressure water blast.
 After the shell material has been removed, the parts are cut off the sprue and the gates are ground off.

-The investment castings can be finished using number of means including vibratory/media finishing, belting or hand grinding, or polishing.
+The investment castings can be finished using a number of means including vibratory/media finishing, belting or hand grinding, or polishing.
 Using a ceramic mold, the lost wax process produces a smooth finish, averaging 125Ra surface finish as cast and a.005”/inch tolerance.
 Depending on the application, investment castings can be used in their “net shape” or undergo machining for precision mating surfaces.

 Investment Casting Companies